-[1] Pin state at reset for default function: I = Input; O = Output; PU = internal pull-up enabled; IA = inactive, no pull-up/down enabled.

-[2] 3.3 V tolerant, digital I/O pin; default: pull-up enabled, no hysteresis.

-[3] I2C-bus pins; 5 V tolerant; open-drain; default: no pull-up/pull-down; no hysteresis.

-[4] 3.3 V tolerant, digital I/O pin with RESET function; default: pull-up enabled, no hysteresis.
-An external pull-up resistor is required on this pin for the Deep power-down mode.

-- [5] 3.3 V tolerant, digital I/O pin with analog function; default: pull-up enabled, no hysteresis. - [6] 3.3 V tolerant, digital I/O pin with analog function and WAKEUP function; default: pull-up enabled, no hysteresis.

-[7] 3.3 V tolerant, high-drive digital I/O pin; default: pull-up enabled, no hysteresis.
+- [1] Pin state at reset for default function: I = Input; O = Output; PU = internal pull-up enabled; IA = inactive, no pull-up/down enabled. - [2] 3.3 V tolerant, digital I/O pin; default: pull-up enabled, no hysteresis. - If set to output, this normal-drive pin is in low mode by default. - [4] I2C-bus pins; 5 V tolerant; open-drain; default: no pull-up/pull-down; no hysteresis. - 3.3 V tolerant, digital I/O pin with RESET function; default: pull-up enabled, no hysteresis.
+An external pull-up resistor is required on this pin for the Deep power-down mode. - [6] 3.3 V tolerant, digital I/O pin with analog function; default: pull-up enabled, no hysteresis. - [7] If set to output, this normal-drive pin is in high mode by default. - [8] 3.3 V tolerant, digital I/O pin with analog function and WAKEUP function; default: pull-up enabled, no hysteresis. - [9] 3.3 V tolerant, high-drive digital I/O pin; default: pull-up enabled, no hysteresis. - [10] If the RTC is not used, RTCXIN and RTCXOUT can be left floating.

 To enable a peripheral function, find the corresponding port pin, or select a port pin if the function is multiplexed, and program the port pin's IOCONFIG register to enable that function.
-The primary SWD functions and RESET are the default functions on their pins after reset, all other digital pins default to GPIO.
+The primary SWD functions and RESET are the default functions on their pins after reset.